genomic-surveillance/rvi_toolbox/README.md

 The `PREPROCESSING.nf` workflow processes raw FASTQ files through a modular pipeline:

+Key Steps:
 - Trimmomatic: Removes adapters (configurable via `adapter_fasta` parameter).
 - Tandem Repeat Finder (`TRF`): Masks tandem repeats by converting FASTQ to FASTA, running `TRF`, and filtering repeats from the original reads.
 - Human Read Removal: Uses sra-human-scrubber to exclude human-derived sequences.

 Each step is toggleable via parameters (`run_trimmomatic`, `run_trf`, `run_hrr`).
 Inputs are paired-end FASTQs (provided as channel of the following structure `tuples (meta, [read1, read2]`), and outputs are cleaned FASTQs in the same format.
 The workflow validates paths (e.g., adapter files) and warns if all modules are disabled.